sourisooo/Phazer---Dungeon-Fantasy-Quest/README.txt

 Perfect strike occurence are the lowest of all style (only one attack per round)

 -Standard:
-Best style for crit build type by taking advantage of critdamage and critchange while having 2 maximuns attack rounds Dont rely and your enenemy weakness
+Best style for crit build type by taking advantage of critdamage and critchange while having 2 attacks at maximun occurence per round
+Dont rely and your enemy elemental weakness
 Biggest output damage in lategame (Weapon provide +30% crit chance at maximun level and critdamage provided by weapon are uncapped)

 Dungeon wet cave in preparation.